DavidVollmers/Comfyg/README.md

 #### Secret Values

 Last but not least of course the most important part: Secrets.
-These values as they imply are usually security sensitive values which should be handled carefully.
+These values, as they imply, are usually security sensitive values which should be handled carefully.
 For example the connection string to your SQL database:

 ```shell
 comfyg add secret "SQLConnectionString" "Server=MySQLServer;Database=MyDatabase;User Id=sa;Password=Password!;"